myteeNatanwit/SchoolEvents/README.md

 5-	Feedback/msg/phone to organiser from participant.<br>
 6-	Group msg/chat for ppl who participate to the event.<br>
 7-	Login with different roles.<br>
-8- Location on map and direction from phonr gps.
+8- Location on map and direction from phone gps.